David Bakhurst

 About

 David Bakhurst is George Whalley Distinguished University Professor and John and Ella G. Charlton Professor of Philosophy at Queen’s University, Ontario.
 His book, Consciousness and Revolution in Soviet Philosophy (Cambridge, 1991), represents the first critical history of Soviet philosophical culture.
 The primary research was conducted in Moscow under the mentorship of Felix Mikhailov.
 Since then, in addition to continuing his work on Russian thought, Bakhurst has written on epistemology, metaphysics, Wittgenstein, ethics and philosophy of education.
-Recent publications include The Formation of Reason (Wiley-Blackwell, 2011) and the edited collection, Teaching and Learning: Epistemic, Metaphysical and Ethical Dimensions (2020), which appeared as a special issue of Journal of Philosophy of Education.
-He has held visiting positions at All Souls College, Oxford; Exeter College, Oxford; UCL Institute of Education; the Australian National University.
-He is presently a participant in an international research project on the philosophy of Kant, based at the Akademia Kantiana of the Baltic Federal University in Kaliningrad.
+His publications include The Heart of the Matter: Ilyenkov, Vygotsky and the Courage of Thought (Brill, 2023); The Formation of Reason (Wiley-Blackwell, 2011) and the edited collection, Teaching and Learning: Epistemic, Metaphysical and Ethical Dimensions (2020).
+He has held visiting positions at All Souls College, Oxford; Exeter College, Oxford; UCL Institute of Education; and the Australian National University.
 Bakhurst is a Fellow of the Royal Society of Canada.
+He is Executive Editor of Journal of Philosophy of Education

 Monographs